by Esther Davis

 She stooped and pulled the man onto a splintered cadenza.
 Heather stopped mid-haul.
 She recognized this one.
 He meant trouble.

-Read the rest of “Summoners” and other stories in my upcoming book, A Dog, 3 Cats, and a Dragon.
+Read the rest of “Summoners” and other short stories in A Dog, 3 Cats, and a Dragon.

 Yes, you did get a full story this month.
 Hope you enjoyed it! :) Heather has been stomping around my mind for a while.
 She had to come out before she called me anymore names.